phantomics/april/README.md

 #(0 1 2 1 2 3 4 5)
 ```

-Options are passed for one of the `(april)` invocations inside the context will override the options for the context.
+Options passed for one of the `(april)` invocations inside the context will override the options for the context.
 Here, the second `(april)` invocation has its index origin set to 1 which overrides the context's 0 value.

 ## What's Not Planned for Implementation